 If you end up with some extra chicken taco meat, lucky you!
 There are tons of options for the leftovers.
-You can pack it up with rice, beans, and fresh veggies for a burrito bowl.
+You can pack it up with rice, beans, and fresh veggies for a burrito bowl or chicken taco bowl.
 Use it to make quesadillas with a low carb flour tortilla, diced bell peppers, and cheese.
 Toss it in lettuce wraps with black beans for a lighter taco.
 Add it to your favorite canned black bean or vegetable soup for a quick and hearty lunch.
 Add it to a big green salad for a taco salad.

 One quick note, if you decide to make extra so you have leftovers, you may want to cook the chicken in two batches.
 When there is too much chicken in the pan, it tends to cook unevenly and will leave you with some overcooked pieces and some barely cooked pieces.

 Can I make this in the slow cooker?

 This recipe works great in the slow cooker with a few adjustments.
 If you are using chicken breasts, you will want to add 1/2 cup of chicken broth (or a can of undrained diced tomatoes) to the slow cooker so there is some liquid to keep the chicken moist.
 If the chicken is cut into cubes, it will probably only take about 2 hours in the slow cooker.
 Chicken thighs will take about the same amount of time if chopped, or about 4 hours if left whole.

 Frequently Asked Questions

 Here are some of the most common questions about making this chicken taco recipe.

 Generally speaking, soft tacos are healthier since the shells in a crispy taco usually are deep fried.
 Deep drying adds fat and calories, making them less healthy.
 However, if you make baked taco shells then there is no difference between crispy and soft tacos in terms of nutrition.

 - Send to your inbox